Please ensure Javascript is enabled for purposes of website accessibility

 Planning Suggestions and Tips

 Most convention centers are located within convenient distances of many eateries and the building is designed with many entrances/exits, so getting in and out is fairly easy.
 Review a map of the region and the Convention Center before you arrive.
-There are often places within and around many convention centers for gathering, or holding an off-site meeting.
+There are places within and around the convention center for gathering or holding an off-site meeting.

 We hope this quick overview of what to expect at this year’s convention is helpful.
-Keep an eye out for email updates and notices to give you better ideas of what to expect as well as any late announcements regarding speakers or events.
+Keep an eye out for email updates to give you a better idea of what to expect, as well as announcements about speakers and events!